sebsteinig/ipcc_chapter_7_figure_check/README.md

 # ipcc_chapter_7_figure_check
-approximate reproduction of IPCC AR6 figures 7.11, 7.13 and 7.19 based on provided input data
+Approximate reproduction of IPCC AR6 figures 7.11, 7.13 and 7.19 based on provided input data.

 Each notebooks reproduces one figure.
-Original figures are labelled "SRL-image-*" and new figures are called "new_figure_*".
+Original figures are labelled "SRL-image-\*" and new figures are called "new_figure_\*".